modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

 - Expressions.
 - External functions.
 - User-defined functions.
-- Restricted forms of record field access and array subscripting (some or all of the restrictions may be lifted for Flat Modelica).
+- Restricted forms of record field access and array subscripting (some or all of the restrictions may be lifted for Base Modelica).
 - Unit expressions.
 - Syntax for synchronous language elements and state machines.

-### Flat Modelica
+### Base Modelica
 Content of that should go into this section:
 - Overview of execution model for hybrid differential-algebraic equations.
 - Simulation initialization and priority of non-fixed start attributes.